PsyPhy/GripGraspISS/Source Code/GraspInstructionTypesetting/02TargetV.instruction.md

 HEADER( *__Step 2: Acquire the Target Orientation__* )

-- Once your head is aligned with your body (i.e. when the HALO is bright green), a line of balls will appear at the end of the tunnel, representing the target orientation.
+Once your head is aligned with your body (i.e. when the HALO is bright green), a line of balls will appear at the end of the tunnel, representing the target orientation.

-CENTER( IMAGE(Pictures/Vtarget.jpg, 300) )
+CENTER( IMAGE(Pictures/Vtarget.jpg, 200) )

-- Memorise the target orientation.
+Memorise the target orientation.

+__Note__: Your hand must remain in the neutral position on your lap throughout the target presentation.
+Please *__do not__* align your hand to the target orientation during target presentation or during the memory delay period.